Ewogijk/runeOS/CONTRIBUTING.md

 :tada: Welcome and thanks for taking the time to contribute to runeOS! :tada:

-Please take a moment to review this document before starting to contribute.
-It is mostly a collection of guidelines that intend to make working on the project easier for everyone.
+This document is a set of guidelines for contributing to runeOS, please take a moment to review it.
+These guidelines are not rules, so feel free to propose changes in a pull request.

 ### Table of Contents